 Then, separate the chunks of butter with your fingertips- work quickly, and place it in the bowl of flour.

 Once all of the butter is in the bowl with the flour and salt, take a butter knife and coat the butter with the flour, and throw in a little chopping action!
 Not too much chopping, just so every piece of butter is coated.

-Dump the contents of your bowl onto your work surface.
-Preferably a marble board or metal counter (you can even use a chilled baking sheet), but use whatever clean work surface you have.
+Now, drop the contents of your bowl onto your work surface.
+Preferably a marble board or metal counter (you can even use a chilled baking sheet), but if you’re as fearless (doesn’t sound better than cheap?) as I am, and don’t have a marble board (I promise to pick one up soon!), use whatever clean work surface you have.
 Just keep in mind you’ll need a lot of flour and you will need to work very quickly.

 Form the pile of flour and butter into a well.

 Pour in a few tablespoons of the ice water at first.
 Mix with your fingertips.

 You can test the mixture by gently squeezing a small handful.
 When it has the proper texture, it will hold together without crumbling apart.

 If it doesn’t come together, dribble in a few tablespoons more of the ice water until everything forms into a dough.
 Remember to work quickly and to use your fingertips!
 You don’t want tough pastry!
 (Note: Depending on the brand of flour you are using and the weather conditions, you will not need all of the water called for in this recipe- I ended up using about 9 tablespoons of water.)